GDPR: The Pros and The Cons

 The Cons: Overregulation Hampering Innovation

 As is often the case with legislation, especially that coming from the European Commission, there is a concern of overregulation when it comes to the GDPR.
 Adding red tape in the form of endless consent prompts for every data process might significantly burden customers in their enjoyment of online services and applications in an age when user-friendliness is one of the key factors in retaining customers.

 One of the big drawbacks of GDPR compliance is of course the cost to reach it.
 In order to become compliant, it’s not enough for companies to update their internal policies.
 Depending on the amount of EU citizens’ data that they process, they must appoint a Data Protection Officer and ensure that their products all take a privacy first approach in their very design.

-Another major concern are the massive fines which companies found to be non-compliant with the core principles of the GDPR can incur.
+Another major concern is the massive fines that companies found to be non-compliant with the core principles of the GDPR can incur.
 Businesses can be fined up to €20 million or 4% of global annual turnover for the preceding financial year, whichever is greater, in case of non-compliance.

-The GDPR is here to stay and, with all its drawbacks, will rewrite cybersecurity standards and make companies accountable for failures to protect EU citizens’ data in the eyes of the law.
+With all its strengths and weaknesses, the GDPR is here to stay, rewriting cybersecurity standards and making companies accountable for failures to protect EU citizens’ data.
 While businesses are still grappling with the finer points of the new regulation, once the initial hurdle to compliance will be overcome, a decline in data breaches is expected to follow.
 Whether the GDPR will live up to its full potential as a revolutionary data protection regulation for the 21st century or it will flounder in bureaucracy will be decided by the way it will be implemented once it comes into force on 25 May 2018.